madhu0505096/SQL-CaseStudies/casestudy1.md

 We can infer the points for each customer from above table.

-## __Question 10: In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?__
+## __Question10: In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?__

 Similar to other questions we use a case when statement to construct the logic, and consider every possible scenarios.
 ```